 To increase insect resistance, for instance, scientists have placed genes from bacteria into the DNA of corn, cotton, and other crops.
 The genes they selected produce the protein Bt.
 This protein is lethal to insect larvae that eat it.
 Scientists create recombinant DNA from the genomes of these bacteria.
 The new DNA is then inserted into the genome of the crop being protected.
 When the new plants start to grow, their cells express the bacterial DNA and the protein Bt is produced.

 Farmers that do not grow genetically modified crops must spray their crops with pesticides, which are very expensive.
 Crops that produce Bt protect themselves as they grow.
 This is important, considering that crop-eating insects do over a billion dollars of damage annually.
 With genetic engineering, this loss could be averted.

 Sickle-cell disease is an inherited blood disorder that affects many millions of people worldwide.
 The condition actually increased in prevalence because in it milder forms it confers resistance to malaria.
 Like many genetic disorders, there is currently no cure.
 Patients with sickle-cell disease must undergo a variety of dangerous procedures to extend their life.

 However, gene therapy is an emerging medical technique that uses recombinant DNA to restore function to cells stricken by genetic disorders.
 Sickle-cell anemia was one of the first diseases to be reversed by gene therapy.
-Mice with the sickle-cell traits were treated by Harvard researchers by delivering the recombinant DNA for proper blood cell formation through an altered HIV virus.
+Mice with the sickle-cell traits were treated by Harvard researchers by delivering the DNA for proper blood cell formation through an altered HIV virus.
 Since HIV has a proclivity for the immune system, it readily deposited the recombinant DNA into stem cells taken from the host.